PuppetCopy/monorepo/docs/pages/tokenomics.md

 - **Revenue-Driven Buyback**: Revenue is used to buy back tokens, distributed to users who commit to long-term locking
 - **Foundation Emission**: Earns a share of the tokens minted based on protocol performance, share factor decreases over time to promote decentralization

-*Flywheel Diagram*
+> Flywheel Diagram

 ![Flywheel](/assets/flywheel.png){data-zoomable}

 ## Revenue-Driven Emissions

 Tokens are minted and distributed to active participants as the protocol generates more revenue.
+For every dollar of revenue generated, earn a corresponding amount in PUPPET tokens.
 This ensures that the token supply directly reflects the protocol's growth and usage, avoiding arbitrary or excessive inflation that could deter new participants

 ## Reward Options